Driven-Dissipative Bose-Einstein Condensation and the Upper Critical Dimension: Introduction

 In Sec.~\ref{sec:action}, we derive the Keldysh action in the continuum limit.
 According to the mean-field treatment in Sec.~\ref{sec:MFT}, above the upper critical dimension, the condensation transition, as induced by pumping $\gamma_p$ and/or two-particle driving $G$, occurs right at the boundary between the stable and unstable regions of the non-interacting theory \footnote{Physically, unstable open systems correspond to situations where the environment indefinitely pumps energy or particles into the system.
 Quasi-free fermionic systems are always stable, while quasi-free bosonic systems can be unstable \cite{Barthel2021_12}.}.
 The tree-level scaling analysis in Sec.~\ref{sec:scaling} yields the upper critical dimension $d_c=4$.
 In Sec.~\ref{sec:Gaussian}, we discuss the Gaussian approximation for $d>d_c$ finding that, with nonzero two-particle driving $G$, the condensate is gapped and gapless otherwise.
 In fact, a transition between two gapped phases inside the stable region of the non-interacting theory can be excluded on general grounds by Proposition~5 of Ref.~\cite{Zhang2022-129}.
 In Sec.~\ref{sec:below}, we carry out the one-loop RG analysis with an $\epsilon$ expansion for $d<d_c$, finding a condensation transition inside the unstable region of the non-interacting theory.
-The non-equilibrium phase diagram is then determined by a Wilson-Fisher-like fixed point \cite{Wilson1972-28,Wilson1974-12,Altland2010}.
+The non-equilibrium phase diagram is then determined by a Wilson-Fisher-like fixed point \cite{Wilson1972-28,Wilson1974-12,Altland2010,Taeuber2014-4}.
+The results are summarized and compared to BEC in closed systems in Sec.~\ref{sec:discussion}.
+The appendices discuss the experimental realization and provide details for the analytical investigations.